-The SFG-Tracing methodology is currently being worked out for proving the correctness of the synthesis results in CATHEDRAL-I [7] and CATHEDRAL-II.
-The COSMOS [17] compiled-code switch-level simulator is used as a symbolic simulator in the algorithm.
-In this way the aplusb design (2000 tr.)
-[5] and the rec3 design (32,000 tr.) have already been formally verified.
+The SFG-Tracing methodology is currently being worked out for proving the correctness of the synthesis results in CATHEDRAL-I [9] and CATHEDRAL-II.
+Design applications as synthesized by both compilers have already successfully been verified by the above mentioned techniques.
+The largest SFG-Tracing application up to now has been a modem chip of more than 32.000 transistors.
+The COSMOS [22] compiled-code switch-level simulator is used as a symbolic simulator in the algorithm.